refresh-bio/Whisper/README.md

 Note, that Whisper was optimized for processing data from sequencing large samples with high coverage (e.g. human).

-### Indexing reference genome
+## Installation and configuration

+Whisper comes with a set of precompiled binaries for Windows and Linux.
+They can be found under *Releases* tab.

+The software can be also built from the sources distributed as:
+* Visual Studio 2017 solution for Windows,
+* MAKE project (G++ 7.2 required) for Linux.

+NOTE

+Linux systems limit number of files that can be opened by the process.
+Make sure this limit is sufficient for Whisper, which requires:

+`num_files = num_bins (384 by default) + num_threads + 2 * total_size_of_FASTQ_in_GB`

+E.g., if sample reads in uncompressed FASTQ format have 100GB and the processing is done by 16 CPU threads, Whisper opens 600 files.
+To change the limit use `ulimit` Linux command:

+`ulimit -n 600`

+## Usage

 The preliminary step of the analysis, performed only once for a given reference genome, is construction of an index.
 The index may be then used for mapping reads from different samples to the reference.

+### Indexing reference genome

 Indexing can be executed in two wariants, depending on the representation of the reference (single versus multiple FASTA files):

 `whisper-index <index_name> <ref_seq_file_name> <dest_dir> <temp_dir>`